stianeikeland/node-etcd/README.md

 ## Changes

-- 3.0.1 - Handle cluster leader election periods better (etcd will disconnect us and reject new connections until a new leader is chosen).
+- 3.0.2 - Handle cluster leader election periods better (etcd will disconnect us and reject new connections until a new leader is chosen).
 The client will now retry 3 times with exp backoff if it believes a cluster election is in progress.
-Retry count is controllable via the `{ maxRetries: x }` option for a request.
+Retry count is controllable via the `{ maxRetries: x }` option for a request. (npm failed on me and I had to publish as 3.0.2)
 - 3.0.0 - Added cluster support, library now accepts a list of servers to connect to, see constructor changes below.
 All requests now return a cancellation token, meaning you can cancel requests by calling .cancel() or